Compiler-directing Statements

 Explaining Example -

 The EJECT statement won't display in the program listing.
-It skips the current page listing, and WS-VAR starts displaying as the next page's first line of the program listing.
+It skips the current page listing, and WS-VAR starts displaying as the first line of the following page listing.

 SKIP Statement

-SKIP1, SKIP2, or SKIP3 statements specify the number of blank lines that should replace the SKIP statements while listing the COBOL source code.
+SKIP1, SKIP2, or SKIP3 statements specify the number of blank lines that should replace the SKIP statement while listing the COBOL source code.

 SKIP1